- Travel and Places»

 The Unemployment Rate for Mukilteo is about half that of the rest of the West Coast, the diversity of employment bolstered by the presence of Amazon.com and Drugstore.com, the Aerospace Industry, High Tech enterprises and developments, and Microsoft.
 Healthcare also offers many jobs.

-This city is located conveniently on the shoreline of Puget Sound between Everett WA, fewer than 10 miles to the north, and Seattle, 25 miles to the south.
-Both of these larger metro areas offers employment and other attractions to visitors and new residents as well as local workers seeking new opportunities.
-Mukilteo is an attractive city close to Seattle, but without the higher cost of living, including offering lower property taxes.
+This city is located on Puget Sound between Everett to the east and Seattle, 25 miles to the south.
+Both of these larger metro areas offer employment and other attractions to visitors and new residents.

 The coast of Puget Sound is one of my favorite places in the world.
 The waterways, fresh air, gulls, and foghorns are a pleasant backdrop to a good life.
 Ferry rides over to Vancouver Island provide a relaxing method of traveling to Victoria, Butchert Gardens, First Nations settlements, Canadian lighthouses, museums, shopping, and all sorts of culture and fun.